lukianchikov/programming-and-finance/README.md

-# Resume for ATON LLC
+# Portfolio for ATON LLC